Journal of Festival Culture Inquiry and Analysis (JFCIA) ISSN 2752-6348

 (a) To explore all aspects of festivity and celebrations but not limited to:

-rituals, ceremonies, parades, festival culture impacts on education, festive atmospheres and feelings, night-time festivals and leisure (night-time economy, urban night-lives, light festivals, nightlife and Caribbean/Caribbean diasporic carnival (mas', panorama, soca and dimanche gras), tourism and fandom, parties, feasts, rites, balls, family reunions, harvest festivities, lore, gatherings (marches, rallies, commemorations, tributes, public and national holidays) performances, etc.
+rituals, ceremonies, parades, festival culture impacts on education, festive atmospheres and feelings, night-time festivals and leisure (night-time economy, urban night-lives, light festivals, nightlife and Caribbean and Caribbean diasporic carnival (mas', panorama, soca and dimanche gras), tourism and fandom, parties, feasts, rites, balls, family reunions, banquets, harvest festivities, lore, gatherings (marches, rallies, commemorations, tributes, public and national holidays) performances, etc.

 (b) Supporting collaboration and exchange between the various artists, practitioners, organisations, stakeholders, academics and postgraduate researchers as we want to engage a wide range of readers inside and outside academia.
-Thus, authors should keep this in mind when writing pieces for submission: use 'plain language' avoid abbreviations, provide clear explanations for complex concepts making sure that readers are not alienated by unfamiliar, difficult, complex and overly wordy material.
+Thus, authors should keep the following in mind when writing pieces for submission: use 'plain language' avoid abbreviations, provide clear explanations for complex concepts making sure that readers are not alienated by unfamiliar, difficult, complex and overly wordy material.

 “My aim is to put down on paper what I see and what I feel in the best and simplest way.”